gussmith23/website/_research_journal/2021-01-15-2021-week-2-research-journal.md

 ---
 layout: post
-title: Initial Research Journal
+title: "2021 Week 2 Research Journal"
-date: 2021-01-15
 ---

 A few things I want to write about at some point: